Controlled Substance Utilization Review and Evaluation System

 Section 11165.4 of the Health and Safety Code, sets forth the requirements for mandatory consultation of CURES.
 Please refer to your respective state licensing board for additional information regarding the CURES consultation requirement.

 California Health & Safety Code section 11165(d) requires that for each prescription for a Schedule II, Schedule III, Schedule IV, or Schedule V controlled substance, as defined in the controlled substances schedules in federal law and regulations, the dispensing pharmacy, clinic, or other dispenser shall report specified dispensing information to the Department of Justice or contracted prescription data processing vendor as soon as reasonably possible, but not more than one working day after the date a controlled substance is released to the patient or patient’s representative.
 Additionally, California Health & Safety Code section 11165(i) states veterinarians shall report dispensation information as soon as reasonably possible, but not more than seven days after the date a controlled substance is dispensed.
 Furthermore, California Health & Safety Code section 11190(c) requires that for each Schedule II, Schedule III, and Schedule IV controlled substance, as defined in California Health & Safety Code section 11007, dispensed by a prescriber pursuant to Section 4170 of the Business and Professions Code, the dispensing prescriber shall report to the Department of Justice the information required by subdivision (c) on a weekly basis.
-Currently, the ASAP 2009 Version 4.1 format is accepted.
+Currently, only the ASAP 2020 Version 4.2B format is accepted.

 For information on how to submit controlled substance prescription data or data corrections, pharmacies and direct dispensers may contact Bamboo Health by phone at (855) 502-0999.